The 112th District Court

 Judge Gomez and his wife, Pat, live in Sonora.

 Court begins promptly at 10:00AM for regular docket days.
-If an attorney will be late, please inform the Judge's office in Ozona or the proper district clerk's office.
+If an attorney will be late, please EMAIL us to let us know.

 There is one docket day per month for Crockett, Reagan, Sutton and Upton Counties.
-There are three docket days for Pecos County, one criminal docket day and two civil docket days.
+There are two docket days for Pecos County, one criminal docket day and one civil docket day.

 Motions may be heard in any other county within our district at the approval of all parties.